 AccessComputing Seeks Students in Computing Fields

 The AccessComputing project is recruiting high school, community college, undergraduate, and graduate students pursuing computing careers.
-The AccessComputing student team member application is available online online.
+The AccessComputing student team member application is available online.
 For more information, contact AccessComputing.

 AccessComputing and DO-IT share resources to help students with disabilities succeed in school and their career.
 Check them out!